-REACH research in the Lodwar Alluvial Aquifer System, Kenya, has provided timely scientific data and information for a strategic urban aquifer in an arid area (Tanui et al. 2020).
+REACH research in the Lodwar Alluvial Aquifer System, Kenya, has provided timely scientific data and information for a strategic urban aquifer in an arid area.
 The lack of reliable surface water supplies in the region due to low and erratic rainfall makes groundwater the primary source of water supplies for domestic, agricultural and industrial uses.
 However, young groundwater accessed via boreholes and handpumps along the riparian zones of the Turkwel River, are highly vulnerable to climate-induced risks and anthropogenic contamination, as evidenced by observations of increasing nitrate concentrations during the wet season.
 Source: REACH (2021).

-Figure 23: Groundwater hydrocensus that was conducted in Lodwar, Kenya, and its environs in May and June 2018, featuring Florence Tanui, REACH Kenya Team.
-Photo: Bonface Wanguba.
+Figure 23: Groundwater hydrocensus that was conducted in Lodwar and its environs in May and June 2018, featuring Florence Tanui, REACH Kenya Team.
+Photo: Bonface Wanguba

-Protecting groundwater to build climate resilience in Turkana, Kenya
+Protecting groundwater for climate resilience and water security in Turkana, Kenya